jxeal/hahahaha/README.md

 ## Overview

 This project is a WebRTC-based application that enables real-time communication between users through audio, video, and data sharing.
-It leverages the power of WebRTC to provide a seamless experience for peer-to-peer connections.
+It leverages the power of WebRTC to provide a seamless experience for peer-to-peer connections. hahahaha

 ## Features